Calibrated Model Criticism Using Split Predictive Checks: Split Predictive Checks

 \subsection{Calibration and power of divided SPCs}

-While the arguments in favor of the divided SPC are suggestive, we need to be careful with the choice of the number of divided splits $\dspcK$ to ensure the desired asymptotic properties hold.
+While the arguments in favor of the divided SPC are suggestive, we need to be careful with the choice of the number of divided splits $\dspcK$ to ensure it provided well-powered and asymptotically frequentist $p$-values.
 We first investigate the calibration properties of the divided SPC when the conclusion of \cref{THM:SINGLESPC_RATE} holds.
-Let $\distUnif$ denote the uniform distribution on $[0,1]$, $\pvaldist$ be the distribution of $\dspcK$ single SPC $\p$-values on $\dspcnumobs$ data and $\pvalempdist$ denote the corresponding empirical distribution.
+Let $\distUnif$ denote the uniform distribution on $[0,1]$, $\pvaldist$ be the distribution of a $\dspcK$ single SPC $\p$-value using $\dspcnumobs$ observations.
+Let $\pvalempdist$ denote the corresponding empirical distribution of $k$ such $p$-values computed on independent datasets.